 2. Understand your audience’s need

 Planning for how to market a graphic design business will only work if you can grasp the greatest needs of your ideal client.
 Try to state these concretely in writing.
 They will inform your overall freelance marketing strategies, so the more seriously you take this step the more successful you’ll be in promoting your graphic design business.

 Only you can really get in the head of your clients, but here are some examples to help you get started:

 - If you offer logo design, many of your clients are likely new business owners who may be on a tight budget.

-- If you design social media graphics, clients will probably be looking for speedy turnaround to keep up with the fast paced nature of social networking.
+- If you design social media graphics, clients will probably be looking for a speedy turnaround to keep up with the fast-paced nature of social networking.

 - If you design print graphics, like brochures or banners, your clients will want to feel confident that your work will resize well when printed.